CyberCorps®: Scholarship for Service (SFS)

-Institutions designated as CAEs are eligible to apply for SFS awards.
+A proposing institution must provide clearly documented evidence of a strong existing academic program in cybersecurity (e.g., designation as a CAE) to be eligible to apply for an SFS award.
 Schools that participate in the SFS program support an important mission to strengthen the cadre of cybersecurity professionals protecting our nation.
 Students can feel confident attending schools that have federally-recognized degree programs that will prepare them for careers in cybersecurity, and a degree from one of these schools gives potential employers confidence in hiring a graduate.

 Government Hiring Managers interested in hiring top cyber students:

 SFS students may fulfill their term of service in any Federal, state, local, and/or tribal government organization(s).
-The SFS program has just over 2,500 graduates since 2000 with a 94% placement rate in more than 140 federal/state/local tribal agencies and FFRDC/national labs.
-As of January, 2018, there are approximately 72 participating institutions in 28 states, DC, and Puerto Rico (see list at https://www.sfs.opm.gov/contactsPI.aspx) offering SFS scholarships.
+The SFS program has just over 2,500 graduates since 2002, and SFS graduates have found positions in more than 140 federal/state/local tribal agencies and FFRDC/national labs.
+As of January, 2018, there are 70 participating institutions in 28 states, DC, and Puerto Rico (see list at https://www.sfs.opm.gov/contactsPI.aspx) offering SFS scholarships.